oxquantum-repo/fully-autonomous-tuning/README.md

 If you use any of the routines that include a call to the MindFoundry server for optimisation, you need to obtain a key from them.
 Please get in touch with autoqt@mindfoundry.ai .

+Note that the key is not necessary for the demos and to generally understand the code.

 # Installation